Creemore: History

+Demographics

+As of the 2021 census Creemore was approximately 93.0% white, 2.5% visible minorities and 4.5% Indigenous.

 Economy

 Creemore has a vibrant small business community and is the home to Creemore Springs Brewery.
 The microbrewery was acquired by Molson on April 22, 2005.

 Each year the Copper Kettle festival attracts thousands, closing the entire main street with activities and antique automobile displays, bands, Farm animals and many other attractions for young and old.